📍 Serving Hartford & All of Greater Hartford

 • Eviction timeline after title transfers: once the lender or buyer owns the home, taking possession runs through a separate summary-process (eviction) case in housing court, which typically adds another 30–60 days.

-Selling to us ahead of your Law Day or sale date breaks that whole chain: the mortgage is cleared from the proceeds at closing, the foreclosure action ends, and there's no auction, no eviction, and no deficiency-judgment exposure.
+Closing with us before your Law Day or auction date snaps that entire sequence: the mortgage is paid from the proceeds, the foreclosure case is dismissed, and there's no committee sale, no eviction, and no deficiency judgment hanging over you.

 Credit Impact: Selling Pre-Foreclosure vs. Foreclosure Completion